Duality of Hoffman constants: Hoffman duality inequality

 \begin{example} Suppose $R\subseteq \R^n$ and $S\subseteq\R^m$ are reference polyhedra and $A\in \R^{m\times n}$.
 For $G = \{(Ax-s,x): x\in R, s\in S\}\subseteq \R^m\times \R^n$ the solution mapping $\Phi_G$ is precisely $P_{A,R,S}$, that is, the solution mapping defined in~\eqref{eq.PA.gral}. \end{example}

-The above construction highlights the natural connection between feasibility problems and set-valued mappings and introduces a key concept: the set $G$ corresponds to the {\em graph} of the set-valued mapping $\Phi_G$.
-In what follows, we will rely on the graph and a few other basic concepts and notation of {\em set-valued mappings} as described in the popular textbooks by Rockafellar and Wets~\cite{RockWets09}, Kahn et al.~\cite{KhanTZ16}, Ioffe~\cite{Ioffe17}, or Mordukhovich~\cite{Mord18}.
-In particular, the definitions of graph, domain, and image of a set-valued mapping below are taken from~\cite[Chapter 5]{RockWets09} and~\cite[Chapter 1]{KhanTZ16}.
+The above construction highlights the natural connection between feasibility problems and set-valued mappings and introduces a key concept: The set $G$ corresponds to the {\em graph} of the set-valued mapping $\Phi_G$.
+In the sequel we will rely on the basic concepts of graph, domain, and image of set-valued mappings as described in~\cite[Chapter 5]{RockWets09} and~\cite[Chapter 1]{KhanTZ16}.

 Suppose $\Phi:\R^p\rightrightarrows \R^q$ is a set-valued mapping, that is, $\Phi(u) \subseteq \R^q$ for each $u\in \R^p$.
 The {\em graph} of $\Phi$ is

 Observe that $\Phi$ is precisely the solution mapping of the following feasibility problem,